 This means that you can adjust what objects are above / beneath each other.

-If you work with lots of animations in Powerpoint, this shortcut will save you a ton of time in the future.
+If you use lots of PowerPoint animations in your presentations, this shortcut will save you a ton of time in the future.
 That’s because animations can take forever to properly set up.

 One thing you want to avoid inserting into your slides is crooked lines.
-But how do you make sure all lines are straight?
+But how do you make sure all your lines are straight?

-One thing you will constantly do as you build your slides in Powerpoint is change the font sizes.
-Although you don’t want too many different sizes of fonts, there are a lot of instances where you will need to make changes in the font sizes.
+One thing you will constantly do as you build your slides in PowerPoint is change your font sizes

 What’s great about this shortcut is that it also works in Microsoft Word and other Office programs.

-Another common thing you will do as you build your slides is move slides around within a presentation.
+Another common thing you will do as you build your slides is to move your slides around within your presentation.

-The fastest way to insert Powerpoint symbols is by using the Alt + = shortcut.
+The fastest way to insert PowerPoint symbols is the Alt + = shortcut.
 This inserts an Equation, allowing you to select from the different mathematical symbols.

-The first thing you need to do is to make sure that you are not clicked into any of the object’s on your slide.
+The first thing you need to do is to make sure that you have not clicked into any of the object’s on your slide.
 You can hit the Esc key a few times to make sure you have not clicked into anything before you use this shortcut.

 Then hit Alt + Shift + D on your keyboard and the Header and Footer dialogue box will open.
 This is where you can add headers, footers, slide numbers and the date and time on your slides.

-Note: Ticking the slide number checkbox does not mean the slide number will automatically show up.
-To get your slide numbers to appear correctly, read this article on properly adding slide numbers.
+NOTE: Ticking the slide number checkbox does not mean the slide number will automatically show up in your presentation.
+To get your slide numbers to appear correctly, see our guide here.